Rishika1954/Bootcamp-/README.md

 DATA - DRIFTERS

-Welcome to the Data Drifters repository, your ultimate destination for mastering Python coding, data structures, data manipulation, and data visualization.
+Welcome to the Data Drifters repository, the ultimate destination for mastering Python coding, data structures, data manipulation, and data visualization.
 This projects documents my learning journey through Futurense bootcamp wherein I use comprehensive resources to enhance my data science skills.

 This repository is regularly updated with a variety of learning materials and practical exercises.